What is the Septum?

 - Skin prick tests – These can show if you have allergy (Allergic Rhinitis)

-- RAST blood tests – These can show if you have allergy (Allergic Rhinitis).
+- Blood tests (Allergen-specific IgE/ RAST/ ImmunoCAP) – These can show if you have allergy (Allergic Rhinitis).
 Blood tests are not as accurate as skin prick tests but are easier to perform.

 Despite all the tests and high-technology available, the single most accurate tool is your doctor’s skill, knowledge and experience!